69th Year! 69th Year!

 History (A short chronology of events in the history of the Ballroom).

-The original 'Kinema Ballroom' was a purpose-built dance hall for approximately 250 patrons with its main entrance at 19 Pilmuir Street Dunfermline.
-By the early sixties it became clear that a much larger facility was required, so in 1964 its capacity was quadrupled to around 1000 with the building of a large extension to the north, including a two-storey frontage on Carnegie Street (now Carnegie Drive).
+The original 'Kinema Ballroom' was Dunfermline's first ever purpose-built dance hall and had its main entrance at 19 Pilmuir Street Dunfermline.
+Built in 1938, by the early sixties it became clear that a much larger facility was required, so in 1964 its capacity was quadrupled to more than 1000 with the building of a large extension to the north, including a two-storey frontage on Carnegie Street (now Carnegie Drive).
+It soon became one of Scotland's most important live music venues.

 The name 'Kinema' came about because the owners' first venture was a moving picture theatre called 'The Palace Kinema'.